 Docents for Tours.
 CHS volunteers assist with giving tours of the Cypress Top buildings to interested visitors.
-Tours are usually given on Tuesdays, and occasionally, by appointment on the weekends.
+Tours are available on Tuesdays, Wednesdays, and Thursdays, and occasionally, by appointment on the weekends.
 Even if you do not want to be the “speaking docent”, extra volunteers are always needed to help usher visitors through the various buildings.

 History of Cypress, TX Area...